Alae-Eddine-Akesbi/AgenticMCP-Selenium/README.md

 # 🤖 AI-Powered Browser Automation with LangChain and Selenium MCP

+## 📖 About

 This project provides a powerful and flexible solution for automating web browsers using natural language commands.
 It combines a **LangChain agent** with a **Selenium-based MCP server** to create a system that can perform complex web automation tasks based on simple, conversational instructions.
 The project is designed for seamless integration with **n8n**, allowing you to build sophisticated automation workflows with ease.
+It's an ideal starting point for developers looking to leverage AI for web scraping, automated testing, and other browser-based tasks.

 ## ✨ Key Features